-- Create a copy or download the Workplace skills and attitudes slide presentation to use as a helpful teaching aid before and after the Xello lesson - 2.
+- Create a copy or download the Workplace skills and attitudes slide presentation (also available in Spanish) to use as a helpful teaching aid before and after the Xello lesson. - 2.
 Review the slides (including the speaker notes section) for suggested discussion strategies and prompts. - Update slide 5 of the presentation with your students' Xello sign in format.
 If you don't know your students' Xello login format check out Sign in to Xello for support.